Hate It or Love It: Background and conception

-The song first began to be conceived during the middle period of the recording process for The Documentary, in early 2004, during a recording process in which the Game would frequently fly to recording locations in New York City to work with 50 Cent: he would be given beats to hear along the way, to help inspire him.
-When he initially heard the production that would later become "Hate It or Love It", he did not display much interest, as he was "in a different mind frame" — conceiving more "hard hitting" records.
-However, on the flight home later that day, he took more of an interest and began to write the first components of the song.
+The song first began to be conceived during the middle period of the recording process for The Documentary in early 2004.
+The Game was staying in New York while frequently being driven to 50 Cent's mansion in Connecticut, listening and writing to beats along the way.
+When the Game first heard the beat for "Hate It or Love It", he was looking for a harder-hitting track but the second time he was inspired to write his verse.

-The chorus is sung and written by 50 Cent, who helped with the rest of the writing process and recording for the song along with the Game at his mansion in Connecticut.
+The chorus is rapped and written by 50 Cent, who helped with the rest of the writing process and recording for the song along with the Game.
 The song was even suggested for 50 Cent's album The Massacre (2005), due to 50 Cent's large artistic input.

 When the Game arrived at the mansion on the day of recording, 50 Cent presented him with several already part-completed records, with variously placed verses and choruses.
 The Game wrote his final verse first and worked backward, to avoid tiredness affecting his later verses.
 After 50 Cent heard the final version of the song after the recording process had finished, he was excited by its potential and felt the song would have to be one of the album's singles.
 It was later released as the album's third, after "Westside Story" and "How We Do", both of which also featured 50 Cent.

 The original production for "Hate It or Love It" first surfaced on a compilation CD, put together by Cool & Dre (who had been in contact with the Game since early 2002), and released unofficially to the local rap community.
 After G-Unit Records producer Sha Money XL received a copy of this disc, he requested a meeting with the duo, feeling that the song had much potential to be a hit.
 After Dr. Dre heard the original production, he made sonic alterations and, according to Aftermath Entertainment A&R Mike Lynn, "made it sound like a record", a process he carried out on all of the other tracks on The Documentary.
 When Interscope Records chairman Jimmy Iovine later requested to hear the original production, he admitted could not tell the difference.
 Cool & Dre later praised the quality of Dr. Dre's mix, stating that "Dre brought it to life...
 [As a mixer is what] I think is his best quality... his ear for instrument placement is amazing".